 Josh’s experience in Connecticut employment law runs the gamut, from discrimination (on the basis of race, sex, age, disability, sexual orientation, religious creed, marital status, pregnancy, or national origin) and sexual harassment, to wrongful termination, retaliation, non-competition agreements, and contract disputes.
 He has particular knowledge in issues involving employee compensation, including claims for unpaid overtime and commissions.

 Josh also enjoys assisting his fellow lawyers with appeals and other complex legal writing projects, regardless of the subject matter.
-He learned to write from Associate Justice Neil M. Gorsuch of the Supreme Court of the United States, from whom Josh served as a law clerk when Justice Gorsuch was a Judge on the U.S. Court of Appeals for the Tenth Circuit.
+He learned to write from Associate Justice Neil M. Gorsuch of the Supreme Court of the United States, for whom Josh served as a law clerk when Justice Gorsuch was a Judge on the U.S. Court of Appeals for the Tenth Circuit.
 Josh’s writing has appeared in a variety of legal publications, including the Harvard Law Review.

 In 2017, Josh was elected to serve a three-year term as a Delegate in the Connecticut Bar Association House of Delegates.
 He is Immediate Past Chair of the 650-member Labor & Employment Law Section of the Connecticut Bar Association.
 He also serves on the Executive Committee of the CBA’s Federal Practice Section and is a proud member of the Connecticut Employment Lawyers Association.

 Prior to joining Garrison, Levin-Epstein in 2011, Josh worked at a large corporate firm in Washington, DC, and interned at Gay & Lesbian Advocates & Defenders (GLAD) in Boston, the San Francisco District Attorney’s Office, and the U.S. Department of Justice.